-The most recent version of the SIP was updated on 23 June 2022 and is available on the Scheme's website, https://coop.pacepensions.co.uk/other-schemes/.
+The Trustee reviewed and updated the SIP in May 2023 following a review of the Scheme's long term investment strategy.
+The SIP is available on the Scheme's website, https://coop.pacepensions.co.uk/other-schemes/

 In preparing the SIP, the Trustee consults with the sponsoring employer.
 The employer is consulted regarding any proposed changes to the Statement and investment strategy, however, the ultimate power and responsibility for deciding investment policy lies solely with the Trustee.